310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% bubble Midori worried %}
 <th>(Hmm…?
 Wait, huh?
 The lights are on in the gym…?)</th>

-<th>(Is the club having some kinda after-party…?
+<th>(Is the club having some kind of after-party…?
 I bet they still don’t wanna part ways… Man, they’re so energetic…)</th>

 <th>(Wait, no, it’s too quiet for that… Weird, did they just forget to turn off the lights…?)</th>